Tombo-Combo77/Arche-Environment/README.md

 Scripts run in numerical order (00, 01, 02, etc.) inside the ARM chroot environment.

 ### 3. Build the Docker Image
+**NOTE: if on windows, installing docker onto your host machine will provide docker, provided you enable WSL2 based engine!**

 ```bash
 docker-compose build
 ```